javascript-insights/website/CHATGPT.md

 Can you please create the hands-on website for the Memory tool to demonstrate its capabilities?
 Please add instructions for the participants inside both websites.

-Please use this page as reference: https://developer.chrome.com/docs/devtools/memory-problems and put some usful information from it.
+Please use this page as reference: https://developer.chrome.com/docs/devtools/memory-problems/ and put some useful information from it.